Time is running out to get free Apple TV Plus and binge ‘The Morning Show’: Here’s how

 If you’ve bought a new Apple device in the last four months, Apple has given you a pretty sweet freebie you might not know about: a free year of its video streaming service, Apple TV Plus.

-Beginning on September 10, 2019, anyone who bought a new Mac, iPhone, iPad, iPod touch, or Apple TV from Apple is eligible for a completely free year of Apple TV Plus, which normally costs $4.99 a month.
+Beginning on September 10, 2019, anyone who bought a new Mac, iPhone, iPad, iPod Touch, or Apple TV from Apple is eligible for a completely free year of Apple TV Plus, which normally costs $4.99 a month.

 Yet many customers seemingly aren’t aware of the offer.
 That’s bad because people who bought a qualifying product need to activate their free year of Apple TV Plus by January 31—or lose it for good.